bsgbryan/madul/README.md

 Dependencies are specified as an array of strings assigned to the `deps` property.

-Dependecies that live in the project are specified in exactly the same way as third party and core node dependencies.
-Dependencies that load sync and async are specified in exaclty the same way - `Madul` figures out which is what and handles things appropriately.
+Dependencies that live in the project are specified in exactly the same way as third party and core node dependencies.
+Dependencies that load sync and async are specified in exactly the same way - `Madul` figures out which is what and handles things appropriately.

 Once loaded, dependencies are added to the madul instance as properties.
 Any dashes in dependency names are converted to underscores (`_`).